There is no doubting that depreciation is a complicated area of taxation.

 A tax ruling is an important part of Australia’s taxation framework.
 Only the tax commissioner (the ATO) can make tax rulings and they can be either a public, private or oral ruling.

 A recent ruling, named Taxation Ruling 2020/3 (TR 2020/3) was announced at the beginning of this financial year and is a public ruling.
-This tax ruling replaces the previous year’s ruling (Tax Ruling 2019/5)
+This tax ruling replaces the previous year’s ruling (Tax Ruling 2019/5).
+You can download the full ruling here.

 Tax ruling 2020/3 overview